In this session we looked at various conceptions of space.

 ‘The dimensions of height, depth, and width within which all things exist and move.’

 My first thoughts when we were asked to discuss the concept in groups was Rachel Whiteread’s work.

 Whiteread produces casts of the spaces within and around objects.
 Her iconic piece ‘House‘ has captured my imagination for a long time.
-I love how she has taken all the non solid space and made it solid, challenging her audience to think differently about the concept of space:
+I love how she has reversed things, challenging her audience to think differently about space: